pdumais/synth/modules/sequencer/README.md

 on and it was a problem.
 But by connecting everything the the inverting amplifier at the end, it solved that problem.
 At the time of writing this, I don't understand why.

+What I didn't like about popular designs that I saw, was that they were all using diodes.
+The voltage drop of the diode would affect the CV by a great margin IMO.
+With my design, I don't get any voltage drops so CV should be quite accurate.
+One problem is that my opamp is connected to +5, -5 and since it won't output a rail-to-rail signal, I do end up getting a clipped CV.
+Ideally, I would use +12,-12 and attenuate it down to 5

+## Keeping it simple
+As I was designing this module, I realized how many more features I could add to it but it would become increasingly difficult and more expensive to do so.
+I realized that I would be much better off to build it with a microcontroller instead.
+But I decided to keep using the 4017 because it was an interesting design.
+These are the things I would've liked to do, but decided to hold off until I build a full digital sequencer.
+The following list is more like personal notes so that I can remember later why I didn't implement those.
+- A pause button: This sounds simple because all I have to do is inhibit the clock on the 4017 and on the 4163.
+But both chips expect a high and low signal respectively.
+So I would need a NOT gate for one of them.
+But then I also need to inhibit the clock out of the gate and actually keep that signal high.
+Instead of using a NOT gate on one of the ic, I could simply cut the clock source. but then I would need to tie both ic's clk pins to ground.
+If I leave it high, I risk creating a rising edge so the pause would force a move to the next step and then pause.
+So I need to ground the clock signal for the whole circuit, but raise the gate signal. it's getting a bit complicated.
+- CV controlled gate width: The gate signal is just the clock signal being relayed.
+If I want to adjust to pulse width to control the sustain length of an ADSR connected to the gate, I need to copy and modify the clock signal.
+  This is the kind of thing that is much easier with a microcontroller because of all the required hardware that needs to be added
+  So I am just passing the clock with no modification.
+- Randomizer:To be able to randomly shuffle steps.
+That's just not something you can do with the 4017.
+- variable step length: it would be possible to create the circuitry to manipulate the clock entering the 4017 and multiply/divide for every step.
+But that's a lot more components to add and becomes more expensive.
+This is something that is just easier with a microcontroller

 ## 4163 binary counter
 The 4163 (4 bit binary counter) is used to control the daisy chaining.
 QD will be low for the first 8 clocks and then high for the next 8 clocks.
 This is used to control which of the 2 sequencers are active when daisy chained. there are 6 pins that